Sri170303/Basic-JavaScript/10_Introduction to Async JS/README.md

 Event queue/ Callback queue keeps track of which run-time task will be given chance to access the main thread when all the native features are executed.

+## Anonymous Function Call for entire code file
+When er start execution of code from a file, the set up in vs code shows us that a anonymous function call has been made that include all the global variables and functions definitions and calls as its local entities.